 Within only a few short years, The Morning Star noted that in 1867 the “farm under his [J. T.) management prospered and an unforeseen security debt of thousands of dollars was met and cancelled.
 At the age of 21, Mr. Foy had given the farm a clean sheet and had an accumulation to be divided among the younger boys at their maturity” (“Pender Man Passes Away” April 27, 1918).

-However, the Census of 1870 lists Mary A. Foy as the head of household, and includes the black and white families surrounding Poplar Grove, more than a dozen of which were emancipated former Foy slaves: 1870 Census of Mary A. Foy.
-On March 3, 1871, Mary filed a claim with the Southern Commission to be reimbursed for those items Union troops confiscated during the war, including four horses, two mules, 50 pounds of ground peas (peanuts) , 300 pounds of bacon and finally 30 beehives, all of which she valued at $1370, though she did not receive a reimbursement.
+However, the Census of 1870 lists Mary A. Foy as the head of household, not her young son, Joseph Thompson.
+She remains responsible for the management of more than a dozen families of the formerly enslaved who remained on the plantation site: 1870 Census of Mary A. Foy.
+Because she was able to document her Union sympathies, on March 3, 1871, Mary Ann filed a claim with the Southern Commission to be reimbursed for those items Union troops had confiscated during the war, including four horses, two mules, 50 pounds of ground peas (peanuts) , 300 pounds of bacon and finally 30 beehives, all of which she valued at $1370.
+Though she did not receive a reimbursement, it has been speculated that these items may have been given overly freely to the Union troops.

 Mary Ann Simmons Foy died on December 24, 1875, in the 54th year of her life.
-Her 2nd and 5th sons, Joseph Thompson and Francis Marion, lived and worked side by side at Poplar Grove raising close knit families until their deaths.
-Her fourth son, Henry Simmons, relocated to “Winston-Salem on February 22, 1879, and engaged in the tobacco business, manufacturing plug and twist tobaccos under the firm name of H. S. Foy and Company.
+Her 2nd and 5th sons, Joseph Thompson and Francis Marion, lived and worked side by side at Poplar Grove raising close knit families and overseeing the many emanicipated former enslaved until their deaths in the first quarter of the 20th century.
+Mary Ann’s fourth son, Henry Simmons, relocated to “Winston-Salem on February 22, 1879, and engaged in the tobacco business, manufacturing plug and twist tobaccos under the firm name of H. S. Foy and Company.
 He married Mollie Frances White on January 29, 1880, and continued in the tobacco business until 1883.

 Under J. T. Foy’s direction, the plantation prospered as peanuts were shipped all the way to New York City.
 Later, J. T. Foy’s “experience in business affairs and his success in life have led to his being chosen by the people of his county to fill important public positions … His part was always that of leader in progressive movements and improvements.
 He may be credited with an important share of the movement which brought about the construction of what was formerly known as the Wilmington, Onslow & East Carolina Railroad in 1890″ (History of North Carolina).

-J. T. Foy’s wife, Nora, served as the Scotts Hill postmistress for several years.
-At 4’11″, she was issued a single shot 22 for protection.
-Sadly, the deceased children of Mrs. J.T.
-Foy were removed from Scotts Hill to Oakdale Cemetery on December 27, 1918, to be buried in the family plot of their father.
-They included a son born in 1878, a son and daughter who both died in 1879; another son in 1883.
+J. T. Foy’s wife, Nora, served as the Scotts Hill postmistress for several years, as did the father-in-law she never met, Joseph Mumford Foy.
+At 4’11″, Nora was issued a single shot 22 for protection.
+Sadly, Nora’s own mother’s death giving birth to her foreshadowed Nora’s difficulty carrying any child to term.
+She lost four children within days of being born.
+On December 27, 1918, the deceased children of Mrs. J.T.
+Foy were removed from Scotts Hill to Oakdale Cemetery to be buried in the Foy family plot.
+They included a son born in 1878, a son and daughter who both died in 1879; and another son in 1883.
 However, the manor house at Poplar Grove continued to be a gathering place for entertainment.

 Noted in the Wilmington Messenger of March 24, 1889, “An entertainment for the benefit of Scotts Hill Methodist Church will be given Friday night next, March 29th, as the residence of Mr. J. T. Foy, at Scotts Hill.
 The affair will be under the auspices of the ladies of the church, and will consist of a magnificent supper to be followed with a festival.
 The ladies promise a royal time to all who will favor them with their presence, and cordially invite everybody to attend.
 Doors open at 7:30 p.m.”
 (Reaves 9).